 How to Implement:

-- Live Video Interviews: For more interactive engagement, use Zoom or Google Meet to conduct live video interviews.
-Prepare a set of standardized questions to ensure fairness.
+- Live Video Interviews: Use Zoom or Google Meet to facilitate live video sessions.
+Develop standardized questions to maintain equal treatment for all interviewees.

 5. Shorten Your Interview Process